Funmilayo Ransome-Kuti: Abeokuta Women's Union

 Tensions between AWU protesters and authorities came to a head in February 1948 when the Alake compared AWU women to "vipers that could not be tamed" and banned Ransome-Kuti from entering the palace for political meetings.
 Immediately afterwards, AWU members blocked the palace entrance and refused to let the visiting British district officer leave.
 The incident concluded with a scuffle when Ransome-Kuti grabbed hold of the steering wheel of the district officer's car and refused to let go "until he pried her hand loose".
 Public sympathy grew in support of the women.
 Throughout early 1948, AWU members continued to protest the tax, fighting with petitions, press conferences, letters to newspapers, and demonstrations.
 After more demonstrations in late April of that year, the Alake finally responded to the women's demands, suspending the tax on women and appointing a special committee to look into the AWU's complaints.

-In early 1949, the AWU's efforts led to the temporary abdication of the Alake.
-Newspapers across Nigeria published stories about the event, and Ransome-Kuti's work with the AWU became widely publicised.
+The AWU was able to temporarily oust the then Alake in 1949 by using both political and cultural techniques.It did this through petitions, press conferences, and submissions to newspapers, and also by singing insulting Yoruba songs outside the Alake's palace as a method of public shaming.
+Ransome-Kuti's work in the AWU attracted national attention, as the event was covered not only in Abeokuta's newspapers, but by papers throughout Nigeria more broadly.
+Nigerian writer Wole Soyinka would later recount the effect of these protests in his 1981 memoir Ake: The Years of Childhood.
+The revolt also had some constitutional effects, including the abolition of the flat-rate tax, and the appointment of Ransome-Kuti and four other women to the interim council which governed the region until it was replaced by another permanent council; this was the first time that women had formal representation in the region's politics.

+Although the AWU had achieved female representation at the local level, it was not done with its political work.
+In 1952, the Abeokuta administration imposed a new water tax on women to fund a new water supply system.
+Women had been exempt from water tax since 1948.
+Ransome-Kuti and other women refused to pay the tax and were ultimately arrested, then rearrested when protests started back up.
+The water tax on women was not repealed until 1960, thus the AWU served as an important body to apply political pressure throughout that time.

-National work
+National Work

+In 1947, Nigerian anti-colonialist Nnamdi Azikiwe invited Ransome-Kuti to join the seven-person NCNC delegation to London, England, to protest the 1946 Richards Constitution.
+This constitution, which was named after Nigeria's governor-general, Sir Arthur Richards, was designed to increase indigenous Nigerian democratic participation, while not extending those rights to women.
+The constitution also maintained a mostly European majority on the Executive Council by a nomination system, instead of representative elections.
+Ransome-Kuti was the sole woman in the delegation; they departed for London on June 26, 1947.